Rebirth Rice is committed to gradual growth and a durable relationship with its rice growing farmers.

 Our Heirloom Highland Black Glutinous Rice is grown by a Lisu tribe in Mae Hong Son province, at the border with Chiang Mai province.

 A community with a handful of families, friendly, modest, still in line with nature.
-Environment is pristine (we can only reach them by 4WD), fresh air, mountain water.
+Environment is pristine (only reachable by 4WD), fresh air, mountain water.
 Living conditions are basic.
 We only visited them twice, and it didn't feel right to take photos at the time.
 Soon we hope.

 In 2016 we bought about 50lbs to taste and sample in the lab.
 Truly exceptional.
 We were able to get our hands on 1000lbs in 2017, but for the future it's all highly unpredictable.
 Yields for this variety are low, weather conditions matter, and the family might choose to grow non-glutinous rice for personal use.
 For example, if their families need some brown rice, brown rice will be grown even if a decent profit can be made.
 We have to respect that